saurinchoksi/soro-secret-projects/README.md

 # soro-secret-projects
 Website listing Soro's secret projects.
-In this project I showcase my creativity and grasp of HTML fundamentals.
+In this project I showcase my storytelling, creativity and grasp of HTML fundamentals.